 In January of 2011, FEMA began implementing FEMAStat, a management process designed to consistently examine specific outcomes across the agency in order to ensure alignment with the Administrator’s priorities.
 FEMAStat helps us monitor the Agency’s readiness posture and allows leadership to identify developing trends, shape priorities, and seize opportunities to improve performance.
 The FEMAStat process allows managers to recognize performance gaps based on real data then make the decisions necessary to address those gaps.

 Since the inception of this new initiative, we have realized many achievements, including:

-the establishment of the Office of the Chief Procurement Officer (OCPO) as the responsible party for FEMA’s acquisitions process, from start to finish.
-By reorganizing and assigning this role to the OCPO, a single office will track the entire process and indentify inefficiencies and bottlenecks along the way; and
+- the establishment of the Office of the Chief Procurement Officer (OCPO) as the responsible party for FEMA’s acquisitions process, from start to finish.
+By reorganizing and assigning this role to the OCPO, a single office will track the entire process and identify inefficiencies and bottlenecks along the way; and

 Throughout the next fiscal year, we will continue to use FEMAStat to review the effectiveness of our activities and find ways to eliminate identified inefficiencies.

 Salaries & Expenses